schen26/indpro2/README.md

 ## Testing and Coverage
 Three unit tests have been conducted through pytest for Service 1, 2 and 3.
 All passed with a coverage of 49%, 90% and 89% respectively.
 Service 4 requires on Services 1 and 2 to run to test the output, hence it wasn’t possible to test it without further configuration of the environment.
-The database was tested on Service 1 for its ability to add to the database.
+The database was tested in Service 1 for its ability to add to the database, and Service 2 and 3 were tested on their outputs.

 * Presentation: https://docs.google.com/presentation/d/1KqmrXVLW7X2874goL3qRIz_XFjn9wPi7bLrORbKw5xM/edit#slide=id.g76613142fe_0_21